-For this example command, it is assumed that:

-- The new ESS 3000 system has two canister nodes called ess3k4a and ess3k4b. - You are adding the nodes over Infiniband.
-Although, this procedure also works with Ethernet. - 2.
-Configure mmvdisk node class.
+For this example command, it is assumed that the new ESS 3000 system has two canister nodes called NewNode1 and NewNode2.

+2. Configure the mmvdisk node class.
 A unique node class name is required for a new building block.

+'''

 mmvdisk server configure --nc ChosenNodeClassName --recycle one

+'''